 Another big difference between web apps and iOS or Android mobile apps is that the former uses clicking, and the latter uses tapping to perform actions.
 When actions are performed on a mobile app, the user must make certain gestures or tapping motions with their finger.
 They can even zoom in by pinching their fingers together on the screen.
 Pages can be advanced by swiping and extra options can be opened by pressing and holding the screen.

 It is difficult to recreate this kind of experience on a web browser because of the required clicking involved.
 All the hardware and browser technology limit the immediate reactions that you’d want to get on your web app.
-There is not much you can do to change that either.
+It is not much you can do to change that, either.